 Staff members provide supervision of students and will hold students accountable to the rules and expectations of our community and school.
 Because OA is designed for honest, motivated, and self-disciplined students, staff members do not provide direct supervision of all students at all times, although designated staff members are always on duty.
 During free periods and unscheduled time on the weekend, for example, students are free to take a nap, do laundry, pursue personal projects or engage in athletic activities.
 During these times students may not be under the immediate supervision of a staff member, though staff members are always on campus and available to students.
-Students are expected to uphold the rules and guidelines of our school whether a faculty member is present or not.
+Students are expected to uphold school rules and guidelines whether or not a faculty member is present.